AcePeaX/PI_RATP/README.md

 In the `algorithms` folder, there are the **algorithms** used for learning and fitting the models.
 - `regression.py` provides an interactive menu to test and run both **linear** and **knn** regression.

+The file `plot_result.py` is just for plotting some results that we've got.